 While taking Trizivir, it is important to keep all of your appointments with your health care provider.

 What is Trizivir?

-Trizivir is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV infection in adults, adolescents and children who weigh at least 88 lb (40 kg).
+Trizivir is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV infection in adults, adolescents and children.
 Trizivir can be used alone as a complete HIV or with other HIV medicines.